cs3216/cs3216.github.io/assignments/facebook.md

 the application and to determine which features were in demand.
 Improvements were then made based on the collected feedback.
-Today, NUSMods is practically used by the entire student population: in the month of July 2014 alone, NUSMods had over 40,000 users and 1.4 million page views.
+Today, NUSMods is practically used by the entire student population: in the month of July 2016 alone, NUSMods had over 56,000 users and 1.8 million page views.
+P.S.
+The creators of NUSMods are CS3216 alumni and some of your classmates might have even contributed to the development of NUSMods.
+You have chosen the right module!

 This is the kind of story we want you to experience while developing on Facebook – a unique and successful relationship with real users.